Serving children, teens & adults

 There are many ways we can do this together in a session.
 I come from a trauma informed perspective and understanding of neurobiology and use somatic (body centered) practices, mindfulness and various kinds of creative self expression.
 Most importantly we will help you discover the techniques and skills that work best for you.
 You are the expert in your own healing and I will always follow your lead.

-I’ve supported children, teens and adults with many different symptoms and life challenges including anxiety, depression, PTSD, addiction, ADHD, learning differences, life transition, spiritual/existential issues, identity, grief and loss and chronic illness.
+I work with teens and adults with many different symptoms and life challenges including anxiety, depression, PTSD, addiction, ADHD, learning differences, life transition, spiritual/existential issues, identity, grief and loss and chronic illness.
 I have my MA in Transpersonal Counseling Psychology: Art Therapy form Naropa University and a BFA in Studio Art from Virginia Tech.

 "Art washes away from the soul the dust of everyday life" -Pablo Picasso

-Stacia Reinhardt, MA, ATR, LPC
+Stacia Reinhardt, MA, ATR, LPC, ITR-CTS

 I am currently an Art Therapist at Shenandoah Art Therapy, and also work in the central Virginia area providing outpatient therapy (combination of talk and art based).
 I graduated from Marywood University in Scranton, PA 7 years ago with a degree in Art Therapy and worked during my graduate studies providing art therapy groups to children and adolescents in regular and alternative school placements in the Lehigh Valley area.
 Post graduation, I worked providing art and talk therapy in client homes, first through a behavior-based program, then through a program following the Ecosystemic Structural Family Therapy model (ESFT).
 This greatly informed how I work with individuals and families, as I believe that our relationships from infancy onward impact our daily functioning.